-Soil Guidelines: Dutch Criteria:

-20 mg/kg (intervention)
+Soil Guidelines: Dutch Criteria: free cyanide: 1 mg/kg (target) 20 mg/kg (intervention)

-complex cyanide (pH 5): 5 mg/kg (target)

 50 mg/kg (intervention)

 Air Quality Standards: no safe guidelines recommended due to carcinogenic properties.

 DO NOT discharge into sewer or waterways.

 Abiotic Effects: Acetonitrile is a volatile organic compound (VOC) substance, thus it is a contributor to the formation of photochemical smog in the presence of other VOCs